zero-to-prod/data-model/README.md

 ### Why Use DataModel?

-- **Simplify Object Hydration**: No more manual assignment of properties or repetitive boilerplate code.
-A `DataModel` automates the process, ensuring your objects are populated correctly based on their type declarations.
+- **Simplify Object Hydration**: A `DataModel` automates the process of resolving and assigning values to properties, ensuring your objects are populated correctly based on their type declarations.
 - **Ensure Type Safety**: Type safety is enforced by PHP itself.
 With a `DataModel`, you can trust that your objects contain the expected types without extra validation.
-- **Reduce Defensive Programming**: Instead of writing defensive code to check and sanitize your data, a `DataModel` allows you to define how each property should be resolved before the object is hydrated.
+- **Reduce Defensive Programming**: a `DataModel` allows you to define how each property should be resolved before the object is hydrated.
+This eliminates the need for downstream defensive programming.
-- **Flexible Value Resolution**: With the `#[Describe()]` attribute, you control how values are resolved for each property, including transformations, default values, and custom casting.
+- **Flexible Value Resolution**: With the `#[Describe()]` [attribute](https://www.php.net/manual/en/language.attributes.overview.php), you control how values are resolved for each property, including transformations, default values, and custom casting.
 This ensures that your data model behaves exactly as you intend.
 - **Non-Invasive Integration**: Simply add the `DataModel` trait to your classes.
 There’s no need to extend base classes or implement interfaces, keeping your class hierarchy clean.

 ## Features

 - [Type-Safe](#recursive-hydration): Type-safety is enforced by the PHP language itself.
-No need to validate a type.
-- [Non-Invasive](#hydrating-from-data): Simply add the DataModel trait to a class.
+- [Non-Invasive](#hydrating-from-data): Simply add the `DataModel` trait to a class.
 No need to extend, implement, or construct.
 - [Recursive Instantiation](#recursive-hydration): Recursively instantiate classes based on their type.
 - [Type Casting](#property-level-cast): Supports primitives, custom classes, enums, and more.
 - [Life-Cycle Hooks](#life-cycle-hooks): Run methods before and after a value is resolved with [pre](#pre-hook) and [post](#post-hook).